In

 My works are realised from a combination of my ongoing mind-body practices.
 I

-merge my Vipassana mediation, my yoga practice and my climbing practice together with
+merge my Vipassana mediation, yoga and climbing practice together with

 The trajectory of my work has been to connect the female form